DashDot/dashtipbot/README.md

-# It's dogetipbot!
+# Reddit Dashtipbot

 ## Introduction

-dogetipbot is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__
+Dashtipbot is a fork of Josh Mohland's dogetipbot, found at __https://github.com/mohland/dogetipbot__ which is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__

-This is the version that's currently running on reddit at __http://www.reddit.com/r/dogetipbot/wiki/index__
+This is the version that's currently running on reddit at __http://www.reddit.com/r/dashtipbot/wiki/index__

-v2 is being developed, but this is stable (for now). only minor patches will be added on to this repo as bugs are squashed.

-note that this bot only accepts dogecoins.
+Note that this bot only accepts Dash.

 The instructions below are from ALTcointip, but the instructions are the same.
 Cheers!